The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Physical Abuse

 Physical abuse in nursing homes involves intentional harm or injury to residents.
 This can include hitting, slapping, or inappropriate use of restraints.
-Such abuse can lead to severe physical injuries, including broken bones, bruises, or even more serious harm.
+Such abuse can lead to severe physical injuries and chronic pain, including broken bones, bruises, or even more serious harm.

 In these cases, elder abuse attorneys conduct thorough investigations to hold the responsible parties accountable and secure compensation for the victims of residential home abuse and neglect.